strv20/website/content/research/BioHortiTech/index.md

 ---
 title: "BioHortiTech"
 subtitle: "Improved bio-inocula and living mulching technologies for integrated management of horticultural crops"
+excerpt: "Project funded by from the second call of the ERA-NET Cofund SusCrop, which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 771134. "
 date: 2024-03-08
 author: "Sara T. R. Velasquez"
 draft: false